Practical internet banking safety guide

 A solid banking setup includes a contingency plan.
 Document it before you need it, as fraud incidents are stressful and attackers often rush you to act.

-1. Stop and use a verified channel Avoid clicking links or calling numbers from suspicious emails.
+1. Stop and use a verified contact route Avoid clicking links or calling numbers from suspicious emails.
 Open the bank app manually or use the phone number from your card or bank website.

 2. Freeze what you can Freeze your card, pause transfers, lock the account, or reduce limits if your bank provides these options.